 The following recipe for Vanillekipferl is a traditional Austrian one, which I’ve translated from German and added a little more detail.

-It comes from a little book entitled Best of Kekse: Die besten keksrezepte aus Österreich, which my son Daniel gave me one Christmas.
+It comes from a little book entitled Best of Kekse: Die besten keksrezepte aus Österreich, which my son gave me one Christmas.
 In it he wrote: “A small gift to remind you of Austria!”
-During the 12 years or so Daniel lived in Vienna, my husband and I visited Vienna and stayed with him a number of times, but our first visit was at Christmastime.
+During the 12 years or so he lived in Vienna, my husband and I visited Vienna and stayed with him a number of times, but our first visit was at Christmastime.

 The wonder of Christmas in Vienna, an account of that memorable first visit to Vienna, is the next story on my blog.